AmigaLabs/clib4/README.md

 ### Wchar

 Some **wchar** functions are now implemented.
-There are no valid tests so use at your own risk..
+There are no valid tests except little few so use at your own risk..

 ## Legal status